numpy/numpy/doc/source/user/c-info.ufunc-tutorial.rst

             setup.py file for spammodule.c

             Calling
+            $python setup.py build_ext --inplace
+            will build the extension library in the current file.

+            Calling
             $python setup.py build
-            will build the extension library in a file that looks like ./build/lib*, where lib* is a file that begins with lib.
+            will build a file that looks like ./build/lib*, where lib* is a file that begins with lib.
+The library will be in this file and end with a C library extension, such as .so

             Calling
             $python setup.py install